-Description: Prior uncertainty (standard deviation) of trend coefficient.
+- Description: Prior uncertainty (standard deviation) of trend coefficient.
 When possible, we recommend to drop this element and use <relative-stddev> instead.
-Do not use this element in combination with <relative-stddev>.
+Do not use this element in combination with <relative-stddev>. - Argument:Non-negative real.Default:0.0

 A.5.1.5.3 <relative-stddev>